init-zhang/init-zhang.github.io/content/posts/explaining-my-vimrc.md

 ---

 This command allows me to run Vim one time with my config.
-It doens't depend on `git` and just requires `vim` and `curl`. `-N` is to enable non-compatible mode to ensure the config works correctly.
+It doesn't depend on `git` and just requires `vim` and `curl`. `-N` is to enable non-compatible mode to ensure the config works correctly.

     " vim -Nu <(curl https://init-zhang.github.io/vimrc)